 The population of domestic pigs in Denmark is around 13 million, so it would seem strange, if this animal did not appear on weather vanes.

 This weather vane on a farm house on the islet of Nyord, near Møn, depicts a domestic pig.
 (Photo copyright © by Kaj Halberg)

-In the second picture, a male barn swallow (Hirundo rustica) chases away an intruder from this weather vane, on which his mate is sitting.
+In the second picture from below, a male barn swallow (Hirundo rustica) chases away an intruder from this weather vane, on which his mate is sitting.
 Late in the summer, when young swallows have left their nest, many of them often gather on this ‘bear’ (bottom), in this case mostly barn swallows, and also two house martins (Delichon urbica).
 (Photos copyright © by Kaj Halberg)

 Young barn swallows and house martins, gathered on a weather vane, depicting a horse, likewise on Funen, Denmark.
 (Photo copyright © by Kaj Halberg)

 Due to widespread usage of DDT and other pesticides, the bald eagle (Haliaeetus leucocephalus) was largely eradicated from the Lower Fifty American States in the 1960s and 1970s.
 Today, fortunately, the population of this iconic bird is again increasing, among other places in California.

 The moose (Alces alces) is very common in Sweden, and, naturally, it is often depicted on weather vanes, in this case in Himmelsberga, Öland.
 The moose is described in depth on the page Animals – Mammals: Deer.
 (Photo copyright © by Kaj Halberg)

 There are many fishermen in the town of Gudhjem, Bornholm, Denmark, making the choice of this flatfish as a weather vane quite appropriate.
 (Photo copyright © by Kaj Halberg)